Dick Guldstrand’s Signature Edition 50th Anniversary 427 Corvette

 Dick Guldstrand’s Third “Package” Specialty Corvette

 This was Dick’s third specialty “package” Corvette.
-The GS80 came out in 1986 that was more or less a Showroom Stock-prepared black beauty with very trendy lace wheels.
+The GS80 came out in 1986, which was more or less a Showroom Stock-prepared black beauty with very trendy lace wheels.
 The 1994 GS90 was a full-out re-body of the awesome ZR-1.
 The Guldstrand 50th Anniversary 427 retained all of the Z06’s body parts except for the hood and rear bumper cover that had a subtle lip spoiler.

 2003_chevrolet_corvette_z06+gold_driver_side_rear_view